Kamva/hexa-arranger/README.md

     - convert hexa error to application error

 -> when workflow get activity|child_workflow error:
-    - nothing. it can convert it to hexa error if needed.
+    - nothing. it can convert it to hexa error if needed(using our implmented error converter funcitons).

 -> when workflow itself returns error:
     - report error
     - convert hexa error to application error

--> when app get workflow error:
+-> When our app get returned workflow error:
-    -> convert error to hexa (simply error by call to a method on returned error).
+      - convert error to hexa (simply by our implmemented error converters).
-    -> report error (don't need to implement, our app report every error in the edge)
+      - report error (don't need to implement, our app report every error in its edge like router or gRPC interceptors,...)

--> returned error from workflow to app:

 ```